 The fsp model empowers funders to strategically outsource specific clinical trial functions—such as biostatistics, data management, and clinical monitoring—while retaining oversight and control over the entire trial process.
 Initially, backers must identify the functions that necessitate external support.
 Subsequently, they select an FSP partner based on critical criteria, including:

 Upon selection, the FSP team collaborates closely with the backer's internal staff, fostering seamless cooperation and communication.
 This collaboration not only allows supporters to leverage specialized skills and resources but also enhances efficiency and adherence to regulatory requirements.
 Notably, the adoption of the fsp model has surged, with market utilization increasing from 28% in 2018 to over 40% in 2021.
-This trend reflects a growing reliance on these partnerships to navigate the complexities of clinical research.
+This trend reflects a to navigate the complexities of clinical research.
 By effectively implementing the fsp model, backers can optimize resource distribution, mitigate risks associated with understaffing, and ensure the successful execution of intricate trials.

 The advantages offered by the fsp model are significant for organizations engaged in clinical research.